gb2412/freddie-cli/README.md

 ### [`process`](process/)
 Process the dataset by:
-1. Uploading origination and monthly performance data by quarter as a polars dataframe.
+1. Uploading origination and monthly performance data by quarter as a [polars](https://pola.rs/) dataframe.
 2. Setting dataframe schemas.
 3. Encoding missing values and enums according to the dataset documentation.
-4. Creating the binary target variable to develop PD models according to the definition of default defined in the paper.
+4. Creating the binary target variable to develop PD models according to the definition of default provided in the paper.
 5. Creating new features.
 6. Saving dataframes as parquet files.